boutroslab/CRISPRAnalyzeR/README.md

 **All you need is your sequencing data and the pooled CRISPR screen library file (we provide you with the most common ones) - and CRISPRAnalyzeR will help you to go from rawdata to potential followup candidates!**

-## What makes CRISPRAnalyzeR the perfect tool to analyze pooled CRISPR Screens?
+## What makes CRISPRAnalyzeR the perfect suite to analyze pooled CRISPR Screens?

 CRISPRAnalyzeR uses a **guided-analysis** approach.
 This means you will be **guided through the whole analysis, so that you can focus on the most important thing - your data**.